kawhyte/owbuilders-website/src/pages/index.md

   title: 'Welcome to OWBuilders. '
   section_id: hero
   component: HeroBlock
   content: Want to build your own home?
-You’ve landed on the right site!
-IF YOU DREAM
-    IT...WE CAN MAKE IT HAPPEN
+If you can dream it ...
+We can make it happen
 - type: portfolioblock
   template: portfolioblock
   title: Recent Work